 Texas Tax Forms

 If you live in the state of Texas, it’s likely you will have to pay Texas taxes including sales, use, and franchise.
-But remember that Texas doesn’t tax individual income, so you won’t fill out a Texas individual tax return form.
+But remember that Texas doesn’t tax individual income (it’s one of the states with the lowest taxes on income), so you won’t fill out a Texas individual tax return form.

 Texas State Income Tax Forms Don’t Need to Be Filled Out